International dialling codes

 Calls are then made from any fixed line or mobile phone by dialling an access number (020, 0800, 0845, 0870 and 0871 access numbers are commonly used) and then by typing in the unique PIN number that is printed on the back of the calling card.

-You can also use VoIP - or more precisely Voice over Internet Protocol – which allows you to make phone calls over the web.
+If you have an internet connection you can also use VoIP - or more precisely Voice over Internet Protocol – which allows you to make phone calls over the web.

 You can make calls from PC to PC – which are usually free - or you can use VoIP to call a traditional landline or mobile.